Key Takeaways

 Navigating social anxiety and depression can be challenging.
 However, with the right support, it’s possible to manage your symptoms.
 If you or someone you know is showing signs of co-occurring social anxiety and depression, consider reaching out to a mental health provider.

 With Rula, you can find the right therapist for your unique needs and personal preferences.
 Using our therapist-matching platform, you can connect with a therapist who specializes in social anxiety and depression.
-After choosing a therapist who understands your background and accepts your insurance, you can schedule your first appointment for as early as this week.
+After choosing a therapist who understands your background and accepts your insurance, you can schedule your first appointment for as soon as tomorrow.